 A number of health issues are associated with a poor immune system, including cold sores.
 This condition is viral and a symptom of the herpes simplex (HS-1) virus.
 They usually form around the edge of your lips and are extremely contagious during the ‘shedding’ phase.

 Handpicked content: Cold sores: causes, treatment and prevention

 They can be passed to other people via kissing and sharing anything from lip balm to using the same cutlery.
 Once the first infection has ended, the virus is dormant for the rest of your life and can reappear whenever your body is weak.

-However, boosting your immune system can help stop cold sores and other illnesses from coming back so frequently.
-Here are a few simple immune boosting habits to help you achieve this.
+However, supporting your immune system can help stop cold sores and other illnesses from coming back so frequently.
+Here are a few simple habits to help you achieve this.